-"VIRALITS" VERSALIFT AERIAL DEV /ICE Model Serial number Date mtg/d TIME MANUFACTURING COMPANY PO BOX 20368 WACO, TEXAS 76702 C Number of platforms Electrical system voltage Vdc www.versalift.com and decals for specific capacity) Platform height Pt. м The boom is Yes No Hydraulic system operating pressure Pel Kg Cm 2 Chassis insulating system No Dielectric category Equipped with high electrical Yes No Rated line voltage Configured for electrical Yes work rubber gloving No Date of Qualification test Unit equipped for Yes No Date of Stability test Outriggers are Yes No Installed by OPERATING INSTRUCTIONS Before operating this unit, read and understand all operating and astrey information in manual and all information on this placard.
-1. Always park vehicle as nearly level as possible. .
-2. When working on a slope, drive into or back into position. .
-3. Do not operate this runk on a slope without proper vehicle stability.
-Refer to the Operator's manual or fixed decails for stability requirements. .
-4. Inspect this device for valeic decises to rice objects. .
-5. Inspect this device for valeic defects wheels. .
-6. Set vehicle parking to see outpool. (to a solid footing. .
-8. Extend outriggers, it see equipped, to a solid footing. .
-9. Rates booms sufficiently to oldear obstructions on truck before rotating. .
-10. Operate all hydraulic controls amonthy and avoid quick reversal. .
-11. Inspect and service unit per instructions in Service and Installation Manual.
-Amblent operating temperature range -40°F to 120°F (-40°C to 49°C) e This u nit complies with ANS I A92.2 and CSA C225
+Model Serial number Date mfg'd Number of Electrical [ TIME MANUFACTURING COMPANY PO BOX 20368 WAGO, TEXAS 76702 platforms Capacity per platform (See manual system voltage Vde www.versalift.com and decals for specific capacity) Lbs Ко Platform height Pt M The boom is insulated Yes No Hydraulic system operating pressure Pal Kg Gm Chassis insulating system Yes No Dielectric category Equipped with high electrical resistance upper controls No Rated line voltage Gonfigured for electrical work rubber gloving No Date of Qualification test Unit equipped for material handling No Date of Stability test Outriggers are required for stability No installed by OPERATING INSTRUCTIONS Before operating this unit, read and understand all operating and safety information in manual and all information on this placard.
+1. Always park vehicle as nearly level as possible.
+2. When working on a slope, drive into or back into position.
+3. Do not operate this unit on a slope without proper vehicle stability.
+Refer to the Operator's manual or fixed decals for stability requirements.
+4. Inspect this device for visible defects or loose objects.
+5. Inspect insulating boom and other insulating material for cleanliness, if applicable.
+8. Set vehicle parking brakes and chock wheels.
+7. Engage hydraulic power source.
+8. Extend outriggers, if so equipped, to a solid footing, 9.
+Rales booms sufficiently to clear obstructions on truck before rotating.
+10. Operate all hydraulic controls smoothly and avoid quick reversal.
+Always park vehicle as nr.
+When working on a slope Do not operate this color Operator's manual or fixe Inspect his device for visit Inspect insulating booms Engage hydraulic power Engage hydraulic power Estand outriggers; if so es Raise booms sufficiently Operate all hydraulic , drive into or back into position a a slope without proper vehicle d decals for stability requirement ble defects or loose objects. nd other insulating material for a and chock wheels. source, yulpped, to a solid footing, to clear obstructions on truck be stability.
+Refer to the ta. cleanliness, if applicabl fore rotating. eversal.
+6 .